dexfroz/BorneToGo/README.md

 - Get both cost and duration of a recharging.
 - Add multiple-criteria optimization in the pathfinding, and therefore use the input field "optimOption".
 - Update the output file with stations data, in the field: "data": {}
-- Filter user steps before the pathfinding: remove following duplicates (unless asking for a refill with start = end).
 - Add the feature of returning several routes in the answer.
 - Provide a documentation, with detailed explanations on the workings of the backend, especially the core program and the pathfinding part.
 - (Optional) add a timeout to all API queries.